Make your own fresh Israeli pita breads ( pitot in Hebrew) with this easy 5-ingredient recipe.

-In this recipe, the pitot get a second rise on their baking sheets before a quick stint in a very hot oven.
-This technique can yield pitot that don't puff to create pockets (though they are delicious nonetheless.)
+In this recipe, the pitot gets the second rise on their baking sheets before a quick bake in a very hot oven.
+This technique can yield pitot that doesn't puff to create pockets (although they are delicious nonetheless.)

-- 2 packages (1/2-ounce/4-1/2 teaspoons/42g TOTAL) dry yeast
+- 2 0.25-ounce packages/42 g active dry yeast

 - 1 teaspoon sugar

-- 1 1/2 cups lukewarm water
+- 1 1/2 cups water (lukewarm)

-- 1 teaspoon sea salt or kosher salt
+- 1 teaspoon sea salt (or kosher salt)

-2. In another bowl, whisk together the flour and salt.
+- In another bowl, whisk together the flour and salt.
 Add to the yeast mixture and stir well until you have a shaggy dough.

-Cover the bowl with a tea towel or plastic wrap, and leave to rise in a warm place for one hour, or until the dough has doubled in volume.
+- Place dough in a lightly oiled bowl.
+Cover the bowl with a tea towel or plastic wrap, and leave to rise in a warm place for 1 hour, or until the dough has doubled in volume.

-4. Punch down the dough.
+- Punch down the dough.
 Knead a few times, then divide into 20 small balls.

 - On a lightly floured surface, roll each ball into a thin disc.
-Place pitot on the prepared baking sheets, cover, and allow to rise in a warm place for 30 minutes.
+Place pitot on the prepared baking sheets cover and allow to rise in a warm place for 30 minutes.